syncfusion-content/blazor-docs/blazor/stepper/stepper-validation.md

 documentation: ug
 ---

-# Validating Steps in Blazor Stepper Component
+# Steps validation in Blazor Stepper Component

-Use the [IsValid](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Navigations.StepperStep.html#Syncfusion_Blazor_Navigations_StepperStep_IsValid) property in the Stepper to check the status of a specific step.
+You can define the validation state of each step by setting the [IsValid](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Navigations.StepperStep.html#Syncfusion_Blazor_Navigations_StepperStep_IsValid) property.
+When `IsValid` is set to `true`, it indicates the success state for the steps; when set to `false`, it signifies the error state.
+The default value is `null`.

-When `IsValid` is set to true, the step meets the required criteria.
-If set to `false`, the step needs attention or completion.
-It provides clear feedback on the status of individual steps within the Stepper, enhancing the user interaction.
+> Based on the Stepper `StepType`, the validation icons will be displayed either as an indicator or as part of the step label/text.

 ```cshtml